kebin20/todo-app-react/README.md

 - [Firebase Docs](https://firebase.google.com/docs/database/web/start) - Great quick guide on setting up your database in Firebase

 - [Firebase Docs](https://firebase.google.com/docs/database/web/read-and-write) - Guide on reading and removing data

+- [Rootstack](https://rootstack.com/en/blog/how-do-i-use-drag-and-drop-react) - This was a great guide on how to implement drag and drop without a library

 ## Author